 Virginia Inés Vergara is a photo-based Chilean-American artist with a studio practice in NYC.
-She has had solo exhibitions at Robert Miller Gallery, NYC (Shards, 2015-2016); in Madrid at LA Projects (2017); and a booth at Arco, Madrid (2018), and Hunter East Harlem Gallery (2021-2022.)
+She has had solo exhibitions at Robert Miller Gallery, NYC (Shards, 2015-2016); in Madrid at LA Projects (2017); and a booth at ARCO, Madrid (2018), and Hunter East Harlem Gallery (2021-2022.)

 Her work has been displayed in group shows in New York and abroad including 204 Hudson Street (Hunter College art gallery), La Fabbrica del Cioccolato (2019) Switzerland; Barbara Gladstone Gallery, NYC (2018); Magenta Planes, NYC (2018); Carriage Trade Gallery, NYC (2017-2023); Interstate Projects, Brooklyn (2014).
 She participated in the first uptown triennial, curated by Deborah Cullen, at the Wallach Gallery of Columbia University, NYC (2017), and is an En Foco fellow (2019).
 Her work has been mentioned or reviewed in Nueva Luz (2019), Brooklyn Rail (2018), The New Yorker (2018), ArtForum (critic pick, 2023), New York Times (2017), and Financial Times (2017), to name a few.
 Her work is in numerous private collections including a promised gift to MoMA.
 She holds a BFA with honors from Rhode Island School of Design and an MFA with honors from Hunter College, CUNY.
 She has lectured and conducted workshops as a visiting artist at Columbia University, Lafayette College, University of New Hampshire, Hunter College and Edna Manley College, Jamaica.